Coupled Recurrent Models for Polyphonic Music Composition: Models and Weight-Sharing

+Relative pitch models serve a similar purpose to key-signature normalization \cite{liang2017} or data augmentation via transposition \cite{hadjeres2017}.
+Building this invariance into the model offers an alternative approach, avoiding data preprocessing or the introduction of hyper-parameters.
+We find that training with transpositions in the range $\pm 5$ semi-tones yields no performance increase for relative pitch models.

-Borrowing the concept of a word embedding from natural language processing, we consider learned embeddings of pitch vectors, denoted by \textbf{c} in Table \ref{homophonicresults}.
-For recurrent models, we do not observe substantial performance benefits to learning these embeddings: compare Experiments (20,21) in Table \ref{homophonicresults}.
-However, we do find that we can learn quite compact embeddings (16 dimensions for the experiments presented in this paper) without sacrificing performance, and working on these compact embeddings speeds up processing time for learning and generation.
-We also find that a simple 12 dimensional fixed embedding of pitches \textbf{f}, in which we quotient each pitch class by octave, reduces overfitting for the rhythmic model while preserving performance.
+\textbf{Pitch embeddings.} Borrowing the concept of a word embedding from natural language processing, we consider learned embeddings \textbf{c} of the pitch vectors $\textbf{r}_{k,1}$ ($\textbf{e}_{k,v,1}$ for the multi-voice models).
+For recurrent models, we do not see performance benefits to learning these embeddings: compare experiments 20 and 21 in Table \ref{homophonicresults}.
+However, we do find that we can learn compact embeddings (16 dimensions for the experiments presented in this paper) without sacrificing performance, and using these embeddings reduces computational cost.
+We also find that using a 12 dimensional fixed embedding of pitches \textbf{f}, in which we quotient each pitch class by octave, reduces overfitting for the rhythmic model while preserving predictive accuracy.